MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/container-security.md

 [!INCLUDE [applies-to-azure stack-hci-and-windows-server-skus](includes/aks-hci-applies-to-skus/aks-hybrid-applies-to-azure-stack-hci-windows-server-sku.md)]

 This article describes some of the ways you can secure containers and avoid introducing security vulnerabilities in AKS hybrid. *Containers* are an effective way to package and deploy applications.
 They provide operational and security benefits because applications and services are separated within an environment.
 Containers also help to reduce the effects of system-wide failures because of their abstraction, which ensures uptime and prevents attacks that could compromise applications or services.
-AKS hybrid supports hyrid deployment options for Azure Kubernetes Service (AKS).<!--PLACEHOLDER: I drafted this AKS hybrid desription because the standard product name expansion doesn't work in this context.-->
+AKS hybrid supports hyrid deployment options for Azure Kubernetes Service (AKS).

 Containers typically run on an abstracted layer on top of the host operating system, and the abstraction offers some barrier of separation and the opportunity to apply a layered defense model.